 The UK are investing in nine P-8A Poseidon Maritime Patrol Aircraft which will be called the 'Poseidon MRA Mk.1' in RAF service and eventually based at RAF Lossiemouth, Scotland, after major infrastructure and runway resurfacing work is completed.

-It has been ten years since the Royal Air Force has operated the Nimrod MR2 Maritime Patrol Aircraft, and to maintain the skills required to operate Maritime Patrol Aircraft (MPA), the RAF had already embedded aircrew within MPA squadrons with the 'Seedcorn exchange programme' in Australia, Canada, New Zealand and the USA.
+It had been ten years since the Royal Air Force has operated the Nimrod MR2 Maritime Patrol Aircraft, and to maintain the skills required to operate Maritime Patrol Aircraft (MPA), the RAF had already embedded aircrew within MPA squadrons with the 'Seedcorn exchange programme' in Australia, Canada, New Zealand and the USA.

-The first RAF Poseidon aircraft ('The Pride of Moray', ZP801) was officially delivered to the Royal Air Force on the 31st October 2019 and has been operating from Naval Air Station Jacksonville in Florida, by 120 Squadron.
+The first RAF Poseidon aircraft ('The Pride of Moray', ZP801) was officially delivered to the Royal Air Force on the 31st October 2019 and had been operating from Naval Air Station Jacksonville in Florida, by 120 Squadron.
 This aircraft crossed the Atlantic and landed in the UK at Kinloss Barracks on Tuesday 4th February at about 1pm.
-It landed at Kinloss because major work on RAF Lossiemouth runways and airfield operating surfaces will be underway from January 2020.
+It landed at Kinloss because of major work on RAF Lossiemouth runways and airfield operating surfaces which began from January 2020.
 There was a dedicated area for enthusiasts outside of Kinloss Barracks where they could view ZP801 arrive.
 See Map.